Computer Systems Technology Loading...

 Year three and four, 60 credits

-You can combine university transfer courses and Athabasca University courses delivered in a classroom setting at GPRC with distance courses from Athabasca University to complete the third and fourth year requirements of this degree.
+Students can combine university transfer courses and Athabasca University courses delivered in a classroom setting at GPRC with distance courses from Athabasca University to complete the third and fourth year requirements of this degree.

 See Calendar sections on Computing Science, University Transfer, Degree Program and Athabasca University at GPRC.
 Consult the website for Athabasca University School of Computing and Information Systems to confirm program details, including residency and graduation requirements.